-8 Long Division Examples And How To Solve Them: Explained For Primary School
+8 Long Division Examples And How To Solve Them: Explained For Elementary School

-Long division examples are a great way to introduce and teach long division to Year 6.
+Long division examples are a great way to introduce and teach long division to 5th grade.
 Due to the number of steps involved, it can be tricky for students to get their head around the method.
-In this article, we provide you with long division examples to practise with KS2 primary school pupils, plus expert guidance on how to solve them.
+In this article, we provide you with long division examples to practice with upper elementary school students, plus expert guidance on how to solve them.

 When teaching a new mathematical concept, worked examples are helpful in the same way that a ‘WAGOLL’, or model text, is helpful in writing lessons – children can see what the end result should look like.
 They can be used as a success criteria for mathematical problem solving- and long division is no exception.

 Download this free pack of long division worksheets for grades 3-5.